 This elective aims to provide students with a basic understanding of economic, accounting and legal systems.
-Whilst this course is not a pre-requisite, it would provide useful background for future studies in Accounting, Economics, and/or Legal Studies.
-The course also provides students with valuable life skills in the areas of both personal and business financial management and record keeping, investment on the share market, and how our legal and economic systems function.
+Whilst this course is not a pre-requisite, it would provide useful background for future studies in Accounting, Economics, Legal Studies and/or Business Management (IB).
+The course also provides students with valuable life skills in the areas of both personal and business financial management and record keeping, investment in the share market, and how our legal and economic systems function.